 - alternatives using the patient's own fat,hyaluronic acidor polyacrylamide gel are readily available.

 Collagens are widely employed in the construction of artificial skin substitutes used in the management of severeburns.
-These collagens could be derived from bovine, equine or porcine, and even human, sources and are may be used in combination with silicones,glycosaminoglycans,fibroblasts,growth factorsand other substances.
+These collagens may possibly be derived from bovine, equine or porcine, and even human, sources and are may be used in combination with silicones,glycosaminoglycans,fibroblasts,growth factorsand other substances.

 Collagen is also sold commercially as a joint mobility supplement[ Because proteins are broken down into amino acids before absorption, there is no reason for orally ingested collagen to affect connective tissue in the body, except through the effect of individual amino acid supplementation.

 Recently an alternative to animal-derived collagen has become available.
-Although expensive, this human collagen, derived from donor cadavers, placentas and aborted fetuses, could minimize the possibility of immune reactions.
+Although expensive, this human collagen, derived from donor cadavers, placentas and aborted fetuses, may possibly minimize the possibility of immune reactions.